It's time to party!

 When you’re ready to party with a purpose, you’re ready to plan some nonprofit events!
 Raising (and giving) money is more enjoyable when you gather supporters, board members, and community partners to have a great time while supporting a mission everyone cares about.

-At CharityEngine, we’ve been both the nonprofit (remember that story?) and, more recently, the company with software that powers organizations like Wounded Warrior Project and MD Anderson Cancer Center as they engage their donors and raise money.
-Our enterprise clients aren’t strangers to events, but some of our smaller clients think that events are reserved for the big boys.
+At CharityEngine, we’ve been both the nonprofit (remember that story?) and, more recently, the company with software that powers organizations like Wounded Warrior Project, Easterseals, and MD Anderson Cancer Center as they engage their donors and raise money.
+Our enterprise clients aren’t strangers to events, but some of our growing clients think that events are reserved for the big boys.

 We’re here to tell you that any nonprofit – of any size, focused on any mission – can use events to rally supporters, engage and increase donors, and raise funds.